• Skip to primary navigation

 4. Note: This salad can be stored in an airtight container in the fridge for several days.

-Filed Under: Africa, All Recipes, Entertaining, Lunch and Brunch, Morocco, Most Popular Recipes, Quick and Easy, Salads, Side Dish, vegan, Vegetarian Tagged With: dairy-free, gluten-free, paleo
+Filed Under: Africa, All Recipes, Entertaining, Lunch and Brunch, Moroccan Recipes, Most Popular Recipes, Quick and Easy, Salads, Side Dish, Thanksgiving Recipes, vegan, Vegetarian Tagged With: dairy-free, gluten-free, paleo

 Reader Interactions